pdaoust/BME280_DEV/README.md

 <a name="version"></a>
 ## __Version__

+- Version 1.0.14 -- Fix uninitialised structures, thanks to David Jade investigating and flagging up this issue
 - Version 1.0.12 -- Allow sea level pressure calibration using setSeaLevelPressure() function
 - Version 1.0.10 -- Modification to allow user-defined pins for I2C operation on the ESP8266
 - Version 1.0.9 -- Moved writeMask to Device class and improved measurement detection code